czymara/czymara.github.io/_pages/teach.md

 Introductions to R and Python
 ------

-If you're interested in mastering the fundamentals of R and Python, I've created hands-on Colabs designed to facilitate an intuitive understanding of R's core logic and essential functions, as well as their translations to Python.
-These exercises offer a practical approach to learning, allowing you to apply concepts as you go.
-To get started and explore these foundational aspects of programming in R and Python, access the exercise for [R](https://colab.research.google.com/github/czymara/czymara.github.io/blob/master/_teaching/Intro_to_R.ipynb) and for [Python](https://colab.research.google.com/github/czymara/czymara.github.io/blob/master/_teaching/Intro_to_Python.ipynb).
+If you're interested in mastering the basics of R and Python, I've created interactive Colabs to help you build an intuitive understanding of R's core logic and essential functions, along with their Python equivalents.
+Start exploring these programming fundamentals with the exercises for [R](https://colab.research.google.com/github/czymara/czymara.github.io/blob/master/_teaching/Intro_to_R.ipynb) and [Python](https://colab.research.google.com/github/czymara/czymara.github.io/blob/master/_teaching/Intro_to_Python.ipynb).

 Topic Modelling
 ------